reverentgeek/okta.github.io/_source/_posts/2019-08-02-build-a-simple-crud-app-with-aspnetcore-mysql-and-twilio.md

 }
 ```

-Finally, we'll modify the view to display the data in our form.
+Finally, modify the view to display the data in our form.
 Open up `Index.cshtml` and paste the following code into the file:

 ```html
 @{